BrutishGuy/simple-segment/README.md

 Example
 -------

-You can run the code to see example output by running the example.py script.
+You can run the code to see example output by running the trend_line.py script.
 The script requires [matplotlib][mpl] to display the plots.
+The script may be run as follows:

+	python trend_line.py [-h] [--maxerror E] [--numpoints N] datafile

+Where --maxerror is the maximum error/tolerance E allowed for the algorithms (default is 4.0), --numpoints N is the number of datapoints
+(default is all datapoints) to use and is useful for large datasets, and datafile is mandatory to specify the location of the file using your OS's file directory navigation syntax.
+Finally, the datafile format has 2 columns: Column one is integer time values, and Column 2 is the float value of the time-series at a specified time.

+A concrete example (on Linux):

+	python trend_line.py /data/hpc2.dat --maxerror=5.0 --numpoints=1000

 The example uses ECG data I found on an [ECG data site][ecg].